Boards and Annual Conference Venues

 NOVEMBER 7, 2016

 In many ways, associations are the original crowd-funded organizations.
 Long before the term became popular and proliferated across digital kingdoms like Kickstarter and GoFundMe, associations were gathering money from many to support programs and services that were valued by all.
-The economies of scale were and still are powerful.
-But this model has its limitations.
-Image Source [link].

 Six Rules of Living Your Values: Conclusion